FAQ's | Academic Honors | Diploma and Regalia

 Conferring of Degrees

-Academic deans will present the candidates for undergraduate degrees from their respective college to the vice president for academic affairs.
+Academic deans will present the candidates for undergraduate degrees from their respective college to the Provost.
 Once all degrees are conferred, the president will then instruct graduates to move their tassels from the right front side to the left front side of the cap.

 Marshals will then direct the movement of bachelor’s degree recipients to the stage.
 Graduates will give their name cards to the reader when they reach the top of the ramp leading onto the stage.
 When their name is announced, they will cross the stage, receive their diploma cover from their academic dean and shake hands with the chair of the board of trustees and the president.